khalzmax/h3-dataset/progress_flow.md

 In order to get rid of additional objects like arrows, fireballs etc.:
 - Filtering by color histogram similarity

+### Author sign frame

+Each PNG file has the author sign with avatar.
+The data extract script allows to provide the `signature_avatar.png` file with the template that needs to be excluded from the dataset.

 ### Small avatar problem

 There are normal avatars and small avatars on each frame-set.
 The normal avatar has is constant 58x64px and has some colored background.